MicrosoftDocs/query-docs/query-languages/m/type-functions.md

 ---
 # Type functions

-These functions return information about types, and also allow the manipulation of key and type information.
+These functions create and manipulate type values.

 ## <a name="__toc360789953"></a>Type